 Best Average Market Price: The "best average market price" for a market order means the (weighted) average price of the best current asks or bids that can fill the order.
 This is important for understanding how market orders fill.
 Typically a market order will be filled by several opposing orders on the book.
 A market buy order will be filled by several of the lowest asks on the book and a market sell order will be filled by several of the highest bids on the book.
 Hence, the average fill price of a market order will be the best average market price - a weighted average of the different orders at different prices that filled the market order (weighted according to the size of the filling orders).

-Position: Even though only currency pairs are officially considered "positions," currency exchange will also be described below in terms of opening or closing a position (for those who actively exchange, this will probably seem natural).
+Position: Even though only margin pairs are officially considered as "positions," a non-margin currency exchange can also be described in terms of opening or closing a position (for those who actively exchange, this will probably seem natural).